James Hermus

 headshot2.jpg

-James Hermus is currently a Postdoctoral Researcher in the Learning Algorithms and Systems (LASA) Laboratory at EPFL under the direction of Professor Aude Billard.
-He previously completed his PhD in Mechanical Engineering as a member of the Newman Laboratory under the direction of Professor Neville Hogan.
+James Hermus is currently a Postdoctoral Researcher in the Robot Learning & Interaction Group at the Idiap Research Institute, working on manipulation reserach under the direction of Dr. Sylvain Calinon.
+Prior to this, he was a Postdoctoral Researcher in the Learning Algorithms and Systems (LASA) Laboratory at EPFL, under the supervision of Professor Aude Billard.
+James earned his PhD in Mechanical Engineering from MIT as part of the Newman Laboratory, where he conducted research under the guidance of Professor Neville Hogan.
 His dissertation research investigated human physical interaction during circularly constrained motion–turning a crank.
 The focus of his work was to understand fundamentals about how humans manage physical interaction to improve rehabilitation and robotics.

 Originally from Wisconsin, he earned his bachelor’s degree in Biomedical Engineering with an Honors in Research at the University of Wisconsin – Madison in 2016.
 During his undergraduate studies, he worked in the Neuromuscular Biomechanics lab of Professor Darryl Thelen where he helped in the design and testing of a novel sensor for measuring tendon stress.
 James is especially interested in research that will aid individuals with disabilities.